ITT: We talk about the best remote jobs for nomading

 Name one modern job that isn’t bullshit and contributed to society that isn’t a doctor

-I’m convinced that there are paid demoralization shills on sighsee to FUD remote work as much as possible because they don’t want more educated white men escaping the US pussy prison.
+I’m convinced that there are paid demoralization shills on SighSee to FUD remote work as much as possible because they don’t want more educated white men escaping the US pussy prison.
 Same with “much ChatGPT will replace all programmers in 2 weeks.”

-Being a DN just makes people salty as fuck dude.
+Being a DN just makes people salty as frick dude.
 I stopped telling people about my lifestyle because they just end up seethe coping to the max.
 Women especially get visibly angry and try to poke holes in the way I’m living “well what about this and that and the other thing” or my favorite is always “well enjoy it because you can’t do it forever”.
 The men just look with envy and give heavy sighs as they turn back into their wagie lives.
-It’s pure jealousy from broke spineless gays.
+It’s pure jealousy from broke spineless homosexuals.

->I’m convinced that there are paid demoralization shills on sighsee to FUD remote work
+>I’m convinced that there are paid demoralization shills on SighSee to FUD remote work

 The economy has swung back in favor of employers in professional gigs within the last year.
-It's not like before when any retard with a couple of github links had a decent chance of getting a remote programming job.
+It's not like before when any moron with a couple of github links had a decent chance of getting a remote programming job.
 Now Facebook and Google engineers are being laid off by the thousands.
 What are they doing?
 They're looking for work.
 You have to compete with them every time you're looking for anything halfway decent these days in software engineering.

 Let me guess, muh ChatGPT will replace all programmers in 2 weeks too right?
 How long has it been since layoffs?
 Any of these people that want a new job have gotten a new one.
 ChatGPT also scared midwit redditors into switching majors so tech jobs will unironically moon because of this.